 This is a fantastic list of links which delves deep into various aspects and resources related to Wexford genealogy and research of that area of interest.
 Certain heritage and genealogy-focussed tourist sites are noted as well as links to information about seminal historical events in Wexford’s history.

 This links to a comprehensive census completed in November 1922 of all people serving in the National Army at that time.
-You can search by name, age or general location and on the results image you will even see a home address and next of kin for each soldier.
+You can search by name, age or general location and on the results image, you will even see a home address and next of kin for each soldier.
 [Press ‘Ctrl’ and ‘+’ on your keyboard to zoom in and read the handwritten census form.]
 You may find other aspects of this Irish Military Archive website interesting also as it contains lots of photographs, witness statements and maps from the last 90+ years of Ireland’s military history.

 There are 294,468 records of Irishmen serving in the British Army between 1760 and 1915.
 The basic listings give a name, birth year, birth parish (location), service number and regiment served in (if known).
 If you think your ancestor served in the British Army during this period then this is a great place to start your research.

 This website, supported by the Irish Government Department of Arts, Heritage and the Gaeltacht, allows you to search through a huge database of birth, death and marriage records.
 You can search by family name, locations or years for any of these records.
-Click on ‘Wexford’ on the left hand side of the page after your search to filter the results.
+Click on ‘Wexford’ on the left-hand side of the page after your search to filter the results.

-This website names some of the graveyards in County Wexford and provides a list (not complete in some cases) of the people buried there.
+This website names some graveyards in County Wexford and provides a list (not complete in some cases) of the people buried there.
 This is very specific but for those who have reason to believe a relative may be buried in one of these graveyards and who find that person here, it is a very worthwhile and important resource.

 This physical research facility in Dublin houses records of births, deaths and marriages in Ireland from 1864 and records of registered adoptions from 10th July 1953 onwards.
 For a fee, the indexes can be searched and photocopies of records can be bought.